Managing Director, Canada, N4J

 Isabel tends relationships with Indigenous governments and community members, ensuring our First 30x30 maintains collaborative, reciprocal, and respectful relationships with the Indigenous Nations we work with.
 Isabel has a background in community planning, regenerative economic development, and ecology

-Communications and Administration Coordinator, N4J
+Communications Lead, N4J

 Kamryn Whiteye is a Lunaapeexkwe (Delaware woman) from Eelünaapéewi Lahkéewiit